West Indies Federation: Relationship with Canada

-The Federation maintained a particularly close relationship with Canada, which had a similar past as a federation of several former British colonies.
+The Federation maintained a particularly close relationship with Canada, which had a similar past as a federation of several former separate British colonies.
 In the early years, several Caribbean leaders suggested that the West Indies Federation should investigate the possibility of becoming a Canadian province.

-Despite the breakdown in talks, in May 1961, Canada presented the West Indies Federation with two of the region's most important gifts: two merchant ships, named The Federal Palm and The Federal Maple.
+Despite the breakdown in talks, in May 1961, the Canadian Government presented the West Indies Federation with two of the region's most important gifts: two merchant ships, named The Federal Palm and The Federal Maple.
 These two vessels visited every island in the federation twice monthly, providing a crucial sea-link between the islands.

-Dissolution

-Many reasons have been put forward to explain the demise of the federation.
-These include the lack of local popular support, competing insular nationalism, the weakness of the federal government, prohibitions on federal taxation and freedom of movement, inadequacies in the Federal constitution, fundamental changes made to the constitution very early in its existence, political feuds between the influential leaders, the decision of the three most influential politicians not to contest Federal elections, friction between these leaders and the Federal government, the overwhelming concentration of population and resources in the two largest units, geographic and cultural distance between the units, the lack of a history of common administration, and the impact of the period of self-government that followed the promotion from Crown Colony system.

-However, the immediate catalyst for the dissolution of the Federation was Jamaican discontent.
-By 1961, there were a number of reasons for Jamaica's dissatisfaction with the state of affairs:

-Jamaica's share of the seats in the federal parliament was smaller than its share of the total population of the Federation.

-It was believed that the smaller islands would be a drain on Jamaica's wealth – the financial rewards of the island's bauxite were beginning to roll in.

-Jamaica was somewhat isolated in distance from the other islands.